dstar55/100-words-design-patterns-java/patterns/gof/Singleton.md

 * [Usage](#Usage)

+###  <a id="Motivation"></a>Motivation

+Objects reside inside heap memory, and we can instantiate as many objects as the physical space in the heap memory will allow.
+But, in some cases, we can have a situation when only one instance of a class can be instantiated.
+So, imagine that we are developing a program which is playing audio files.
+Inside that program, we need to have a class which handles audio output.
+A computer usually has one audio output, so no more than one sound can be played at a time.
+Therefore, a class that handles the computer audio device should have exactly one instance.

+How can we ensure that only one instance is created?
+Each java class has default public constructor, which can be invoked from any part of the code.
+If we implement a class where default constructor has scope 'private', then only the methods from that class can invoke that constructor, meaning that we can't instantiate that class from other classes.
+This is a basis of the Singleton pattern.

+The Singleton ensures that only one (single) object can be created from the class.

 ###  <a id="Story"></a>Story

-Singleton ensures that only one(single) object can be created from the class.

 Men's 100 meters world record holder is a singleton.
-There can be at most one active "Men's 100 meters world record holder" at any given time.
+There can be only one active "Men's 100 meters world record holder" at any given time.
-Regardless of who that person is the title, "Men's 100 meters world record holder" is a global point of access that identifies the fastes person in the world.
+Regardless of the actual person who holds this title, "Men's 100 meters world record holder" is a global point of access that identifies the fastest person in the world.